Please note: Enquiries for students with Special Circumstances for 2021 have closed as of Friday 3 September.

 To be eligible for the Referral Program there must be:

 - Evidence that the student is genuinely unable to attend a regular school or an alternative education program

 - Ongoing counselling, treatment or other appropriate intervention.

-Enrolment in the Referral Program is not considered to be a long term alternative to regular schooling.
+Enrolment in the Referral Program is not a long term alternative to regular schooling.
 Students need to be working towards reintegration back into a school or alternative program.